-It’s not quite the ‘throwaway’ tape but neither was it his original plan.
-Still, the rapper reassured me that we can all anticipate the release of his forthcoming album – one that he believes will redefine his career.
+Sure, it wasn’t the rapper’s original plan but neither is it a ‘throwaway’ tape.
+Fume reassured me and explained that the release of his forthcoming album is one that he believes will redefine his career.
 Until then, he has packaged and gifted a 14-track, whilst-we-wait project for his fans.
-Much like the vehicle on the cover design, get in because we’re going for a ride!
+Much like the vehicle on the cover design?
+Get in because we’re in for a ride!

-‘Now or Never’ takes you on a crazy trip, weaving in and out of the life of Yung Fume.
+‘Now or Never’ takes you on a rollercoaster that weaves in and out of the life of Yung Fume.
 He does it independently, providing a full body of work with no extra features.
-It’s a flex-heavy tape right from the very beginning and nothing new to Fumoss who often takes on this familiar rockstar energy.
-His auto-tune coated records, ‘High In The 6’ and ‘Movie’, prove it with his staple cadence and lit ad-libs!
+It kicks off with a flex-heavy soundscape which is nothing new to the artist who often takes on a rockstar energy.
+His charged-up records such as, ‘High In The 6’ and ‘Movie’, prove it with a display of his signature cadence and lit ad-libs!

-Track 6, ‘Akuma’, marks the end of the heavy 808s and blends nicely into a more melodic selection.
-The rapper grows a lot more reflective and sentimental as we get deeper into the project with moving records like, ‘You and I’, ‘Feel My Pain’ and ‘Issues’.
+By track 6, ‘Akuma’, the booming production meets its end and blends seamlessly into a more melodious selection of tracks.
+All done intentionally.
+Fumoss moves into the more reflective and sentimental part of his artistry, growing deeper with moving records: ‘You and I’, ‘Feel My Pain’ and ‘Issues’.

 He showed awareness and involvement when it came to discussing his sonics.
 Knowing what he wanted to achieve with this mixtape, Fume told me:

 “Whatever sound I start the tape on, I wanna show different sides.
 A body of work shows real potential.
 You need to start a tape hyped but sometimes you have to slow it down and catch a different vibe.“